Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ~~~
 {: .output}

-If there are no errors, investigate the output file to find out what date in incurred the longest flight delays.
+If there are no errors, investigate the output file to find out what date incurred the longest flight delays.

 ___
 **Notes**